MohitGoel92/Classification/README.md

 - For the second node, the Entropy is: -2/4 log2 (2/4) - 2/4 log2 (2/4) = 1.00
 - For the third node, the Entropy is: -6/8 log2 (6/8) - 2/8 log2 (2/8) = 0.8113
 - The overall Entropy change by weighted average is: 0.9183 - 4/12(1) - 8/12(0.8113) = 0.0441
 - We observe that Entropy has decreased, therefore concluding we are able to have information gain when we use entropy.

-We can now allow further splits to occur; this eventually reaching the goal of homogeneous nodes.
+**Note:** We can now allow further splits to occur, eventually reaching the goal of homogeneous nodes.

 ### Classification Error Vs Entropy